1. Once I open a cheese, how long will it keep in my refrigerator?

+Sheep Milk has a higher fat content (6.0-7.0 %) vs cow milk (3.5 %) and goat milk (3.7%).
 Sheep milk has a protein content of approximately 5.4% and it has a higher percentage of fat solids compared to cow and goat milk.
-Sheep milk and goat milk have a higher percentage of short chain fatty acids than in cow’s milk.
+Sheep milk and goat milk have a higher percentage of short chain fatty acids than in cow milk.
 These shorter chains are digested faster and easier than the longer chain fatty acids which is in cow milk.

-4. Are any of your products lactose free?
+3. Are any of your products lactose free?

 Although a large portion of the lactose is removed in the cheese making process, none of our products are lactose-free.

 Yes, some cheeses can be frozen, although it may impact their texture and overall characteristics.
 It is best to freeze cheese in pieces of 500 g or less in an airtight freezer bag for a maximum of two months.
 It is important to allow the cheese to thaw slowly in the refrigerator before use.

 5. Can I use cheese after its "best before" date?

 No, the product retains its freshness until the "best before" date.